Comparative religion: East Asian or Taoic religions

-A Taoic religion is a religion, or religious philosophy, that focuses on the East Asian concept of Tao ("The Way").
-This forms a large group of eastern religions including Taoism, Confucianism, Jeung San Do, Shintoism, I-Kuan Tao, Chondogyo, and Chen Tao.
+A Taoic religion is a religious philosophy that centers on the East Asian concept of Tao, meaning "The Way".
+This forms a large group of eastern religions, including Taoism, Confucianism, Jeung San Do, Shintoism, I-Kuan Tao, Chondogyo, and Chen Tao.
 In large parts of East Asia, Buddhism has taken on some taoic features.

-Tao can be roughly stated to be the flow of the universe, or the force behind the natural order.
-It is believed to be the influence that keeps the universe balanced and ordered and is associated with nature, due to a belief that nature demonstrates the Tao.
-The flow of Ch'i, as the essential energy of action and existence, is compared to the universal order of Tao.
+Tao can be roughly defined as the flow of the universe or the force behind the natural order.
+It is believed to influence the balance and order of the cosmos and is closely associated with nature, as it is thought that nature exemplifies the Tao.

+The flow of qi, as the essential energy of action and existence, is often compared to the universal order represented by the Tao.
 Following the Tao is also associated with a "proper" attitude, morality and lifestyle.
-This is intimately tied to the complex concept of De, or literally "virtue" or "power."
+This concept is intimately tied to the complex idea of De, or literally "virtue" or "power".
 De is the active expression of Tao.

-Taoism and Ch'an Buddhism for centuries had a mutual influence on each other in China, Japan, Korea, and Taiwan.
-These influences were inherited by Zen Buddhism when Ch'an Buddhism arrived in Japan and adapted as Zen Buddhism.
+Taoism and Chan Buddhism for centuries had a mutual influence on each other in China, Japan, Korea, and Taiwan.
+These influences were inherited by Zen Buddhism when Chan Buddhism arrived in Japan and adapted as Zen Buddhism.

-Despite being too far from each other to have had any influence, some have historically noted similarities between traditional Chinese religious beliefs and Christianity.
+Despite the geographical distance that would seemingly preclude any direct influence, some scholars have historically observed similarities between traditional Chinese religious beliefs and Christianity.
 This was noted by Jesuit missionaries who became known as figurists.
 Figurists promoted the idea that the ancient Chinese knew the truth of Christian revelation and that many of the figures described in Chinese texts are actually figures and concepts from Christianity.
-Noted parallels include shared flood myths, similarities between Fu Xi and Enoch, as well as parallels between Christ and the sages.
-There is also a noted similarity between the Tao being "the Way" as well as Christ claiming to be "the Way."
+Noted parallels include shared flood myths, similarities between Fuxi and Enoch, as well as parallels between Christ and the sages.
+There is also a noted similarity between the Tao being "the Way" as well as Christ claiming to be "the Way".

 While scholarship rejects this view today, it was a notable view in the history of comparative religion.
 These beliefs were ultimately opposed and disavowed by the Catholic Church in the 18th century.

 The introduction of Nestorian Christianity to China under the Tang dynasty also led to increasing similarities between Chinese Buddhism and Nestorian Christianity.
 Christians began using Buddhist and Taoist concepts to explain their faith.
-During this time the Jingjiao documents were created, sometimes called sutras, that demonstrated the blending of Christianity with Buddhism.
-The two also formed a monastic tradition that furthered the similarities.
-This fusion became so heavy that when Emperor Wuzong of the Tang dynasty began persecuting Buddhists in the 9th century, he claimed that Christianity was merely a heresy of Buddhism rather than its own religion.
-This equation of the two led to the collapse of Nestorian Christianity in China alongside the persecution of Buddhism.
+During this time the Jingjiao documents were created, sometimes called sutras that demonstrated the blending of Christianity with Buddhism.
+Nestorian Christians and Buddhists formed a monastic tradition that furthered the similarities.
+This fusion was so pronounced that when Emperor Wuzong of the Tang dynasty began persecuting Buddhists in the 9th century, he claimed Christianity was merely a heresy of Buddhism rather than a distinct religion.
+This conflation contributed to the collapse of Nestorian Christianity in China during the Buddhist persecutions.